-- Staged reduction of carryover provisions (to not less than 1 ML per unit share) and the reduction of the maximum water account debit in a water year for aquifer access licences and aquifer (high-security access licences). - Setting different maximum water account debits by management zone in the Upper Lachlan Alluvial Groundwater Source. - Consideration and inclusion of any rules recognising surface and groundwater connectivity as part of the 10-year term review of the Belubula Regulated River Water Sharing Plan.
+The staged reduction of carryover provisions (to not less than 1 ML per unit share) and the reduction of the maximum water account debit in a water year for aquifer access licences.

-Note: The above amendments may be progressed in the future subject to further stakeholder consultation.
+Note: The above amendment may be progressed in the future subject to further stakeholder consultation.

 Amendments to Part 6 of the Plan to allow for a section 7.25 adjustment under the Basin Plan.
-This will allow the SDL and LTAAEL to be adjusted in accordance with any review of the Basin Plan SDL.
+This will allow the SDL and LTAAEL to be adjusted in accordance with any review of the Basin Plan SDLs.

-Note: Section 7.25 of Basin Plan 2012 allows the Murray-Darling Basin Authority to propose 'an adjustment of the SDL for a groundwater SDL resource unit if better information becomes available about the groundwater resources of the unit and the factors relevant to setting the SDL, in particular, information about:
+Note: Section 7.25 of Basin Plan 2012 allows for the Murray-Darling Basin Authority to propose 'an adjustment of the SDL for a groundwater SDL resource unit if better information becomes available about the groundwater resources of the unit and the factors relevant to setting the SDL, in particular information about: